 How long have you been involved in the hardcore/punk scene and what attracted you to it in the first place?
 What is it about it that keeps you involved in it, even when you have so much things to do outside of the hardcore/punk scene?
 What’s the best thing about being involved in the band?
 In political hardcore/punk?

 I have been involved in music since 1985, and what attracted me to it was the freedom of expression that one finds in this genre.
 We can be serious or silly, political or personal.
 That struck me and continues to as a much more open art form than standard radio rock, which tends towards formulas, and boring ones at that.
 What keeps me involved is the passion and creativity that I encounter from listeners in the genre.
 Its a sincere form when it all comes down, and I hear from people all the time who have been impacted not only by my bands but by the ability to share of themselves as well.
 The best thing about being involved in the band was and is the feeling that something very real was happening every time we played or every time I listened to the CD.
 The best thing about being involved in the genre is the passion I encounter from people all the time.

-If someone is reading this interview and he/she just got into hardcore/punk and straight edge for a first time, how can you define what is it to be part of that scene and what can you find in it that no other youth subculture could offer?
+If someone is reading this interview and they just got into hardcore punk and straight edge for a first time, how can you define what is it to be part of that scene and what can you find in it that no other youth subculture could offer?